ventolab/CellphoneDB/README.md

 First, the user must download the database to its preferred directory, once this is done, the user must provide the argument `cpdb_file_path` to the CellPhoneDB method to be executed with the provided version of the database.

 The database is downloaded in a `zip` format along with the input files employed to generate it.
 These input files can be modified to update the database with new interactions.

+> CellPhoneDB v5 is complatible with database version 4.1.0 or newer.

 ## Listing remote available versions
 The command to list available versions from the remote repository is: